johannesjh/req2flatpak/README.rst

    feature set.
 -  ``req2flatpak.py`` is faster.
-The script itself runs faster because it does not need to download package files in order to generate the manifest.
+The script itself runs faster because it does not need to download package files in order to generate the build module.
 And the flatpak build runs faster because all packages (from the entire ``requirements.txt`` file) are installed in a single call to ``pip install``.
 -  ``req2flatpak.py`` re-implements some functionality of pip.
 In